 Carefully inspect the oxy acetylene bottles outlet and if there are any signs of dirt, blow it out with a jet of clean compressed air or nitrogen.

 Use of safe work practices are recommended to avoid inhalation.

-Do not drag, drop, slide or roll oxy acetylene cylinders.
+Do not drag, drop, slide or roll oxy acetylene bottles .

-The uncontrolled release of a gas under pressure may cause physical harm.
+The uncontrolled release of a oxy acetylene bottles gas under pressure may cause physical harm.